Have you ever questioned why you feel the way that you do about anything in particular?

-“I should feel happy” all of the time is the attachment to feeling a particular way at any point in time will cause a great deal of suffering.
+“I should feel happy all of the time” is the attachment to feeling a particular way at any point in time, and it will cause a great deal of suffering.

 It is our need and attachment to happiness and pleasure that is causing us the emotional pain.

-Acceptance means that NO MATTER how you are feeling at any point in time, you are aware of it and have accepted it, without judgement or condemnation.
+Acceptance means, that NO MATTER how you are feeling at any point in time, you are aware of it and have accepted it, without judgment or condemnation.

-It is the knowing that who I am really am is not the thought or the emotion but the one who watches the fluctuation between pain and between conscious presence.
+It is the knowing that who I am (really am) is not the thought or the emotion but the one who watches the fluctuation between pain and conscious presence.